braydonf/nostr-key-change/README.md

 ```

 * Clients MAY present a user interface to make an attestation, if this field is available on the metadata.
-* Clients MAY use hardware devices and NIP-06 seed phrases to store and backup the migration keys.
+* Clients MAY use hardware devices and NIP-06 seed phrases to store the migration keys.

 ### Revocation Event Signing